NikyAviator/iSyncinator/README.md

-# iOS Device Backup Script
+# iOS Device Backup Script for Arch Linux

 This script allows you to mount an iOS device, copy all photos and videos to a specified folder, and convert images to `.jpg` format using **ImageMagick**.